sablier-labs/v1-protocol/packages/shared-contracts/README.md

 ## Shared Contracts

-Dev utils to be shared across Sablier projects and packages.
+Smart contracts to be shared across Sablier projects and packages.

 ## Usage